kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/reaxys/README.md

 ## Some of OCLC's notes for this stanza

 Effective January 28, 2017, Reaxys made changes to its new platform which will allow improved access via EZproxy.
-The new platform requires SSL Configuration and the following database stanza in config.txt:
+The new platform requires EZproxy 6.2.2, SSL Configuration and the following database stanza in config.txt:

 Please note that this stanza was developed in a test environment and may require some adjustments as the migration continues.